 - Creating a Google Earth file (KML) from on-board flight data (EEPROM) would generate an empty file.
 The code responsible for reading the EEPROM file wasn't ever setting the GPS valid bits, and so the KML export code thought there was no GPS data in the file. - The "Landed" tab was displaying all values in metric units, even when AltosUI was configured to display imperial units.
-Somehow I just missed this tab when doing the units stuff. - The "Descent" tab displays the range to the rocket, which is a combination of the over-the-ground distance to the rockets current latitude/longitude and the height of the rocket.
-As such, it's useful for knowing how far away the rocket is, but difficult to use when estimating where the rocket might eventually land.
-A new "Ground Distance" field has been added which displays the distance to a spot right underneath the rocket. - Sensor data wasn't being displayed for TeleMini flight computers in Monitor Idle mode, including things like battery voltage.
+Somehow I just missed this tab when doing the units stuff. - Sensor data wasn't being displayed for TeleMini flight computers in Monitor Idle mode, including things like battery voltage.
 The code that picked which kinds of data to fetch from the flight computer was missing a check for TeleMini when deciding whether to fetch the analog sensor data.